 What is Goldsmiths, University of London’s reputation?

 In the latest Research Excellence Framework (REF 2021), 79 per cent of work submitted by Goldsmiths was rated world-leading or internationally excellent.
 Anthropology; art, design and visual cultures; media, communications and cultural studies; social therapeutic and community studies; and sociology produced some of the best results.
-Goldsmiths is comfortably in the top half of universities in our analysis of research quality (49th) although it slipped 13 places compared with its performance in the previous REF 2014.
+Goldsmiths is comfortably in the top half of universities in our analysis of research quality (49th) although it slipped 13 places.
 In 2022 Goldsmiths’ research in data science, artificial intelligence and related fields earned it a Network Development Award from the Alan Turing Institute.

 What degree courses have been discontinued and what new courses are available?